 We are have the advantages of a vibrant department (over 30 staff members), with the large range of choice that brings.
 This year there are more than 25 options available in year 2, and over 40 options in year 3, in genres from medieval poetry to contemporary children's literature.
-For examples, see our course options running this year.
-(The list of varies from year to year.)
+For examples, see our course options list.
+(The list of varies from year to year)

-Creativity is important to us, and all students (as well as those taking our BA English & Creative Writing) can take creative writing modules in years 2 and 3 of their degree.
+Creativity is important to us, and all students (not just those taking our BA English & Creative Writing) can take some creative writing modules in years 2 and 3 of their degree.

 Our department has world-class scholars and creative writers who are also award-winning teachers.
 We offer small-group teaching and individual tuition to develop your writing, as well as help with research and presentation skills that contribute to your weekly seminars and tutorials.